Wolfyxon/godot-BetterEditorPlugin/README.md

 Please note that more features will appear over time.
 - manipulating items in the FileSystem dock
 - getting selected file and directory paths in the FileSystem dock
-- manipulating (includes custom options) context menu in the FileSystem dock
+- Custom context menu options for FileSystem dock and Node Tree
 - Many useful static utility functions that might also be helpful outisde plugins

 Feel free to suggest anything you'd like to see!